Your toddler is now building important pre-reading skills: listening and speaking. These activities and games are fun and help build on those skills.

 Body Art

-Finger painting is a fun activity, and it helps your toddler strengthen the muscles in their hands and fingers.
+Finger painting is a fun activity, and it helps your toddler strengthen the muscles in her hands and fingers.

 Chalk It Up